Chalarangelo/30-seconds-of-code/content/snippets/js/s/default-values-for-object-properties.md

 defaults({ a: 1 }, { b: 2 }, { b: 6 }, { a: 3 }); // { a: 1, b: 2 }
 ```

+> [!TIP]
+>
+> If you find yourself needing to assign the same default values to multiple objects, you can create a **factory function** that generates a new function with the default values already set.
+This way, you can reuse the same defaults across different objects and optimize your code.